drjat42/CppND-Capstone-Snake-Game/README.md

    - `RandomBoardLoader` creates a board by creating 10 obstacle blocks at random locations.
    - `FileBoardLoader` loads boards from the `data` directory by cycling through all the files in that directory in alphabetical order.

+#TODOs/Ideas
+1. Done.
+Implement promise to detect when snake dies so BoardLoader thread can exit.
+1. Done.
+Command line argmument to control which board loader to use.
+1. More boards.
+1. Ensure boards don't intersect snake when loaded by removing those obstacles from the board the first time it's loaded.
+1. Use smart pointers to move board from loader to game maybe with channel
+1. Bump the score every time a new board or output the number of boards loaded on the exit screen is loaded which means detecting a new board somehow.

 # The README indicates which rubric points are addressed.
 The README also indicates where in the code (i.e. files and line numbers) that the rubric points are addressed.